MichalOpoka/ecfr/cfr/title-46-Shipping/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-F-Marine-Engineering/part-56-Piping-Systems-Appurtenances/subpart-56.60-Materials/section-56.60-25.md

 (iii) Material specifications must be provided with the installation proposal.

-(4) Pipe that is to be used for potable water must bear the appropriate certification mark of a nationally-recognized, ANSI-accredited third-party certification laboratory.
-Plastic pipe fitting and bonding techniques must follow the manufacturer's installation guidelines.
+(4) Plastic pipe fitting and bonding techniques must follow the manufacturer's installation guidelines.
 Bonders must hold certifications required by the manufacturer's guidelines and provide documentation of current certification to the Marine Inspector when requested.

 (5) Systems identified by § 56.97-40(a)(1) through (c) that contain plastic piping must be tested to 1.5 MAWP as required by § 56.97-40(a).